jrasmusson/ios-professional-course/Bankey/13-Affordances/README.md

 }
 ```

-And then based on the error return, refactor the `showErrorAlert` funct to take a `title` and `message` String and display
+And then based on the error return, refactor the `showErrorAlert` func to take a `title` and `message` String and display one of the following messages:

+case serverError:

  - `title` = `Server Error`
+ - `message` = `Ensure you are connected to the internet.
+Please try again.`

+case decodingError:

+ - `title` = `Decoding Error`
  - `message` = `We could not process your request.
 Please try again.`

-If the error is of type server, and

-- `title` = `Network Error`
-- `message` = `Ensure you are connected to the internet.
-Please try again.`

-If the error is of type network.
-Go that a go.
-Come back, and we'll do it together.
+Give that a go.
+Comeback and we'll do it together.

 ### Solution